 The other key aspect of the float environment is the vast reduction of external sensory input.
 Once you've gotten settled and closed the door, there's no light, no sound, and the water is heated to the same temperature as your skin at 93.5 degrees (the average resting skin temperature).
 Pure nothingness in the best way.
 We live in a world where we are bombarded by sensory input.
 This is a unique opportunity to take a break from it all!
 This is meditation made easy, with no distractions and an environment that is inherently warm, buoyant, and relaxing.
 A perfect introduction if you've never meditated or a big help if you find yourself getting frustrated or discouraged with a seated practice.
 And if you have any experience with meditation at all, you’ll find floating will help you to reach and maintain deeper states of awareness with ease.
 Research shows that by about 40 minutes into your float your brain stops producing its normal Alpha and Beta waves and starts going deeper into a Theta and even Delta state.
 After years of practice, people can enter this Theta state through deep meditation.
 Float tanks get you there effortlessly.

-Getting rid of all sensory input allows the ‘constantly-make-sure-you’re-not-dying’ part of your brain to chill out for a bit, allowing the creative, relaxed part of your brain to come out and play.
+Getting rid of all sensory input allows the ‘constantly-make-sure-you’re-not-dying’ part of your brain to chill out for a bit, allowing the creative, relaxed prt to come out and play.
 Instead of fight-or-flight mode, floating helps you cultivate the rest-and-digest part of your nervous system.
 Without the constant pressure of analyzing the world around you, your body lowers its levels of cortisol, the main chemical component of stress.
-Flat out, when you float once per week or more, you’re undoing the stress that has built up in your mind, body and spirit.
 The reduced stimuli, the Epsom salt and the weightlessness create the perfect environment for you to release tension.
-Since you’re not glued to your phone, in a conversation, or trying to solve the world’s problems on top of your own, you get a chance to reset and get back to baseline.
+Since you’re not glued to your phone, in a conversation, or trying to solve the world’s problems, you get a chance to reset and get back to baseline.

 OVERALL Self improvement